show ‘em that

 There are lots of ways to add shine:

-- Add a reflective vest over your regular coat or jacket.
-It’s easy to throw a reflective vest or sash over your clothing.
-You can find these items at construction, outdoor, sports and bike stores.
+It’s easy to throw a lightweight, reflective vest or sash over your coat.
+Check out the selection at outdoor, sports and bike stores.

-- Add reflectors and lights.
 Add flexible reflectors with Velcro to purses, helmets, laptop cases, shoes, zipper pulls and backpacks.
-Lights come in all sizes—there are ones specific to bikes and wheelchairs, and smaller ones for strollers, backpacks and purses.
-The possibilities are endless.
+Lights come in all sizes—some are specific to bikes and wheelchairs, and smaller ones attach easily to strollers, backpacks and purses.

-"Dress" yourself and your bike brightly, to make it easier for others to see you.
+Don’t be afraid to dress up your bike, too, to make it easier for others to see you.

-- Have the right bike lights.
 By law you must have a light in front and a red reflector in the back, before sunrise and after sunset.
-But don't stop there, add more than what’s required.
+But don't stop there—add more than what’s required.

-- Get creative.
-Put reflective stickers or tape on handlebars, wheel spokes, helmets and backpacks.
+Put reflective stickers or tape on handlebars, spokes, helmets and backpacks.
 Light yourself up!

 Drivers, make awareness your top priority

 - Keep your eyes on the road and your hands on the wheel.
-It is illegal in Oregon to use a wireless device while driving.
+It’s illegal in Oregon to use a wireless device while driving.